-There may be differnt ways of generating timestamps such as
+There may be different ways of generating timestamps such as

 - A simple counter that increments each time its value is assigned to a transaction.
 They may be numbered 1, 2, 3….
 Though we’ll have to reset the counter from time to time to avoid overflow.

 - Using the current date/time from the system clock.
-Just ensuring that no two transaction are given same value in the same clock tick, we will always get a unique timestamp.
+Just ensuring that no two transactions are given the same value in the same clock tick, we will always get a unique timestamp.
 This method is widely used.